UnknownDxv/Discord-Selfbot/README.md

 # Discord-Selfbot

 A powerful and feature-rich Discord selfbot built with [discord.js-selfbot-v13](https://www.npmjs.com/package/discord.js-selfbot-v13).
-Includes Nitro sniper, utility tools, meme generators, and more â€” made with love by [UnknownDxv](https://github.com/UnknownDxv).
+Includes Nitro sniper, utility tools, meme generators, and more - made with love by [UnknownDxv](https://github.com/UnknownDxv).

-[!CAUTION]
+> [!CAUTION]
 > **Note**: This is for educational purposes only.
 Using selfbots on Discord is against Discord's [Terms of Service](https://discord.com/terms) and may lead to account termination.

 ---